 Evaluate an offer critically before taking on an auto loan, Dundas says.
 For instance, if you're being offered an extremely low rate, you may want to ask a few follow-up questions about a special incentive.
 If you're offered a 0% interest rate, for instance, he says, there's "usually there's something kind of offsetting that, where they're charging a higher price for the car or there's something else going on."

 Make sure you compare financing offers from different sources.
-Car manufacturers tend to offer the best rates if you're buying a new car, but credit unions and small banks often offer competitive car loan interest rates as well.
+Car manufacturers tend to offer the best rates if you're buying a new car, but banks and credit unions often offer competitive car loan interest rates as well.
+So may online lenders.

 Video by Ian Wolsten

-If your credit score is below 700, Dundas says you'll likely be looking at a higher interest rate and down payment for your vehicle.
+If your credit score is below 700, Dundas says you'll likely be looking at a higher interest rate and down payment for your car purchase.
 You may also want to be more selective about the kinds of vehicles you're considering.

 "The salesperson oftentimes knows that your loan is risky, and they may try to steer you towards more expensive cars, because that way they're going to make more money on you to help potentially offset the cost that they might have to pay to have a lender do business with you," says Dundas.